ericbigpanda/docs.bigpanda.io/_integrations/agent-common/configure-agent/generic.md

 * Configure the locations of `LOGFILE.log`, `status.dat` and `objects.cache` files
 * Set `enabled` to `true`

-The plugin config should looks something like this:
+The plugin config should look like this:

 	"SOURCE_SYSTEM_LOWER/state" : {
 		"enabled" : true,